leobudima/elogii-blog/content/difference-between-route-planning-and-route-optimization.md

 canonical = "https://elogii.com/blog/difference-between-route-planning-and-route-optimization/"
 categories = ["Route Optimization"] date = 2020-09-04T10:00:00Z
-description = "Route planning and route optimization.
-Both terms sound similar.
-Both of them have something to do with mapping out routes.
-But what do they mean?
-And are they the same?
-In this post, you will see what's the difference between route planning and route optimization. " image = "/blog/uploads/what-is-route-optimisation.jpg" tags = ["Route Optimization Software", "Route Planning", "Route Optimization", "Route Planner Software"] title = "What’s the Difference Between Route Planning and Route Optimization?"
+description = "Route planning software and route optimization software are NOT the same thing.
+Here’s what you need to know to choose the right tool for your business." image = "/blog/uploads/what-is-route-optimisation.jpg" tags = ["Route Optimization Software", "Route Planning", "Route Optimization", "Route Planner Software"] title = "What’s the Difference Between Route Planning and Route Optimization?"